jconorgrogan/New-Computationally-efficient-way-to-calculate-e/README.md

 # New-Computationally-efficient-way-to-calculate-e

 Found an interesting way to calculate e which seems incredibly accurate as well as extremely computationally efficient.
 Haven't seen this discussed anywhere.
+Next steps: I will try to take on http://www.numberworld.org/misc_runs/e-500b.html with my computer to see if this has practical implications

 ## Complementary Expressions Method for Approximating \( e \)